-Learning Objective Content Personal Study Activities 1.1.
-Chose cleaning products according to the situation and the materials to be cleaned.
-Evaluating type of dirtiness Product compliance according to compatibility with the materials.
+Learning Objective Content Personal Study Activities Chose cleaning products according to the situation and the materials to be cleaned.
 Any activity aimed at improving manual dexterity.
-1.2.
 Apply safety regulations as well as environmental standards.
 Respecting regulations and instructions, applying methods of individual protection.
 Respecting environmental standards according to the work situation.
-1.3.
 Cover the areas to be protected.
 Appropriate use of masking tape and specific protection covers.
 Plan and carry out cleaning operations according to the equipment and the materials to be cleaned.
 Appropriately choosing equipment according to its characteristics.
 Planning and choosing the priority of operations according to the equipment chosen and the material to be cleaned.
 1.5.
 Use tools and equipment.
 Using appropriate and safe methods.
-1.6.
 Check the quality of work and assure that the aircraft is back in service.
 Professionalism.
 Team work.
 Ability to manage team work.
 Checking complete shrinkage from masking.
 Inspecting drainage openings.
 Purging the system of fuel.